Azure/portaldocs/portal-sdk/generated/top-telemetry-alerting.md

 Currently error percentage alerts run every 15 minutes and error message alerts run every 5 minutes assessing the previous 60 minutes of data.

-<a name="create-regression"></a>
+<a name="create-prevalidation-and-regression"></a>
-## Create regression
+## Create prevalidation and regression

-The alerts can be configured for create blade extension on different environments including national clouds.
+The create prevalidation and regression alerts can be configured for create blade extension on different environments.
+Prevalidation alert is supported only in public cloud, whereas the regression alert is supported in all clouds.

-<a name="create-regression-configuration-1"></a>
+<a name="create-prevalidation-and-regression-configuration-1"></a>
 ### Configuration

 At a high level you define;

 1. N number of environment within "environments" property like the below.
-2. The create configuration for the alerts within that environment
+2. The create prevalidation or regression configuration for the alerts within that environment

 ```json
 {